Sajibu Nongma Panba: Observance of the festival

 After the feast, it is tradition that family members climb a small hillock specially prepared by the community near the locality to pay homage to the hill deity, signifying the elevation of the spirit to reach the divine.
 The "Chin-nga" at Singjamei and "Cheirao Ching" at Chingmeirong are such hillocks that are specially prepared for these hillock climbing ritual.
 Toy shops, eateries, and other varied small shops will line the road to the hillock on that day to attract the ritual climbers to buy their items.
 The Ching Kāba is usually done during the afternoon to early evening, before the sun sets.

 Traditional activities performed prior to the festival

 Spring cleaning activities will be seen in all the families of the Meitei people prior to the festival.
 They will clean all things, including clothes, utensils, all household items, unused items around the house, etc. It is also traditional to buy new clothes to wear on the new year.

-It is also traditional that a married woman should present a gift, usually a piece of cloth, to her father and brothers prior to the day of the festival.